Vol. III - Appendix G

 John Bourner died in 1932.

-In 1911 John and Sophia's daughter Ada Sophie Bourner was a 27 year old servant , a housemaid living at Swan Wood, Shoreham Reach the head of the household was 22 year old Rosina Lucy Lutton, a cook.
-No "obvious" head of household is listed.
-John and Sophia's sister Alice was also a servant living at the same address.
+In 1911 John and Sophia's daughter Ada Sophie Bourner was a housemaid living at Swan Wood, Shoreham Reach.
+There was no "obvious" head of household, with 22 year old Rosina Lucy Lutton, a cook. listed as such.
+Ada's sister Alice was also a servant living at the same address.
 Ada Sophia Bourner married Martin John Wickens in 1912 in Chiddingly.
 They had two children:

 - Mabel Dorothy Wickens Born 4 September 1913.
 Mabel married Harold F Barrow in 1940.
 Mabel Dorothy Barrow died in 1997 in Torbay, Devon.

 John and Sophia's son William Peter Bourner may have enlisted in the army on 13 January 1905.
 Aged 18 he was a saddler living at Hailsham.
 In 1911 he was a 23 year old blacksmith living with his parents at Vines Cross, Warbleton.
 In 1925 he married Harriett Maggie Hobden.
+In 1939 William and "Maggie" were living at Monkhurst Farm, Hailsham with their daughter Catherine M Bourner, born 21 July 1927 and William's mother Sophia (see above).
 William Peter Bourner of Holwood Cottage, Maynards Green died on 18 January 1962 at St Mary's Hospital, Eastbourne.
 Probate was granted to Harriett Maggie Bourner, widow and Noel Clarke, solicitor.
 Harriett remarried in 1963.
 Her second husband was William Nock.
 Harriett Maggie Nock of Timberdown, Heathfied died on 1 July 1987.

 In 1911 John and Sophia's son Walter Ernest Bourner was living with his uncle Urban Stevens and his wife Harriett at Green Street Farm, Old Town, Eastbourne, Aged 21 he was an apprentice to the motor industry.
 Private W E Bourner of the Royal Sussex Regiment died on 19 March 1916 and was buried in Y Farm Military Cemetery, Bois-Grenier, Departement du Nord, Nord-Pas-de-Calais, France.